jerome-trc/biomorph/ATTRIB.md

 The [ZJSON library](https://github.com/RicardoLuis0/ZJSON) is courtesy of [RicardoLuis0](https://github.com/RicardoLuis0) and used under the MIT license.

+The Fist's state machine is derived from code written by Realm667 user That_One_Doom_Mod and Wh1teFang.

 The Impactor Gauntlet's state machine is derived from code written by Realm667 user TheDoomedArchvile.

 The GLDEFS for the Plasma Globule were devised by Realm667 user Robot J.